Respiratory infection advice to home care service providers

 Staff exposed to COVID-19

-If the exposure has been in the workplace, managers should refer to Appendix 2 of the relevant ARI Guidance to support decision making for when staff can safely return to work, particularly if they are critical to service delivery.
+If a staff member has been exposed to COVID-19, managers should refer to Appendix 2 of the relevant ARI Guidance to support decision making for when staff can safely return to work, particularly if they are critical to service delivery.

 Testing for COVID-19

-It is encouraged that providers provide free RATs to staff to promote testing as required but regular surveillance testing is not required when there are low levels of COVID-19 in the community.
-Please note that staff with respiratory symptoms should not attend work even with a negative RAT result.
+It is encouraged that providers provide free RATs to staff to promote testing as required but regular surveillance testing is not required when there are low levels of COVID-19 in the community as indicated by the NSW Respiratory Surveillance Report.
+Staff with respiratory symptoms should not attend work even with a negative RAT result.

 Mask wearing